 The Chipotle Challenger Series first launched last year at DreamHack in Dallas, TX and is now virtual for 2020 with an online tournament that gives every fan across the U.S. the opportunity to join the competition and prove their skills in some of the world’s most popular games.

-These teams had the opportunity to go head-to-head against fan favorites in esports as well as Chipotle-fan gamers in sports, music, and entertainment like professional basketball players Marcus Smart, Gordon Hayward, Josh Hart, DeMarcus Cousins, Meyers Leonard, Mikal Bridges, Grayson Allen, and Romeo Langford.
+These teams have the opportunity to go head-to-head against fan favorites in esports as well as Chipotle-fan gamers in sports, music, and entertainment.

-More names that took part in the 2020 Chipotle Challenger Series included award-winning DJ Steve Aoki, music producer Sevn Thomas, actors Finn Wolfhard, Jerry Ferrara, Colton Underwood, and Cameron Fuller, esports players Tommey, Rallied, Shane 'ShAnE' McKerral, and Crowder, streamers ItzWarsz, Symfuhny, Di3seL, TSM Diego, and HusKerrs, YouTuber FaZe Swagg, baseball players Joc Pederson, Cody Bellinger, and Joey Gallo, DJ-Gamer CRAY, USA Hockey’s Hilary Knight, elite basketball prospects James Wiseman, R.J.
+More names that took part in the first tournament of the 2020 Chipotle Challenger Series included award-winning DJ Steve Aoki, actors Finn Wolfhard, Jerry Ferrara, Colton Underwood, and Cameron Fuller, esports players Tommey, Rallied, Shane 'ShAnE' McKerral, and Crowder, streamers ItzWarsz, Symfuhny, Di3seL, TSM Diego, and HusKerrs, YouTuber FaZe Swagg, baseball players Joc Pederson, Cody Bellinger, and Joey Gallo, DJ-Gamer CRAY, USA Hockey’s Hilary Knight, elite basketball prospects James Wiseman, R.J.
 Hampton, and Tre Jones, U.S. Soccer’s Allie Long, and athlete Demi Bagby.

 This final event featured a race-against-the-clock format that gave teams three hours to try and get as many good games of Warzone in as they could.
 Scoring was based on both eliminations and wins, the former being worth one point and the latter five.

-After the three hours are up, each team's best four matches determined where they finished on the leaderboard.
+After the three hours are up, each team's best four matches determine where they finish on the leaderboard.

 Chipotle Challenger Series Prize Pool